-Penny joined the Board in 2015, following her retirement as Director of Resident Services for the Kiwanis Pavilion, a complex care facility and home for people with dementia in Victoria.
+Penny joined Beacon’s board in 2015, after retiring as Director of Resident Services for the Kiwanis Pavilion, a complex care facility and home for people with dementia.

 Penny has been a nurse for 35 years and worked in post-operative cardiac and trauma care, taught nursing at Camosun College, and was a clinical resource nurse in gerontology.

-She and her husband, Jim, live in North Saanich.
+She and her husband, Jim, live in North Saanich with their ocicat, Fantome.

 Howard and his wife, Cynthia, reside in North Saanich.

-Jim joined the Board in 2015.
-He’s the former Executive Director for NeuroDevNet, a national research network dealing with children’s brain disorders.
-His professional background includes seven years as the Chief operating Officer of MITACS (a national research network dealing with innovative training programs), as well as senior positions in business development, marketing and general management in the telecommunications sector.
+His professional background includes serving as the Executive Director for a national research network dealing with children’s brain disorders, seven years as the Chief Operating Officer of MITACS (a national research network dealing with innovative training programs), and senior positions in business development, marketing and general management in the telecommunications sector.

 Rebecca joined the Board in 2016.
-In her professional life, she’s an Associate Professor of Information Technology in the University of Victoria’s Peter B. Gustavson School of Business, where she teaches e-business and management information systems.
+She’s an Associate Professor of Information Technology in the University of Victoria’s Peter B. Gustavson School of Business, where she teaches e-business and management information systems.
 She has also taught at McGill University, the University of Cincinnati, and the University of California at Irvine.

-She served in various roles on the Campaign Cabinet from 2005 until 2014, chaired the UVic United Way Campaign in 2004, and chaired the Greater Victoria United Way Campaign in 2008 and 2014.
-She is a Governor of the Greater Victoria Chamber of Commerce and past member of the Board of Tourism Victoria.
-Her community leadership has also included serving as director and past Board Chair for the University Club, as a member of the Telus Community Board, and as a trainer and committee member of Junior Achievement of B.C.
-She’s also judged Douglas Magazine’s 10 to Watch competition since 2006, and is a Governor of St Margaret’s School for Girls.
+Rebecca’s community leadership has also included serving as director and past Board Chair for the University Club, as a member of the Telus Community Board, and as a trainer and committee member of Junior Achievement of B.C.
+She’s also judged Douglas Magazine’s 10 to Watch competition since 2006, and is currently a Governor of St Margaret’s School for Girls.